 What Are Dental Implants?

 A dental implant is also a false tooth, but it is affixed to its place using a titanium post that is inserted into your gums or jawbone.
-Dental implants are made to fit, natural-looking, and designed to match the existing teeth.
+Dental implants are made to fit, be natural-looking, and be designed to match the existing teeth.
 The American Academy of Implant Dentistry states that a dental implant helps prevent the deterioration of the jawbone.
 When a tooth is extracted or falls out, the jawbones shrink as years go by.
 This affects one’s smile and facial appearance.

-Your dentist will embed the implant in your jawbone.
+Your dentist in Farmington Hills will embed the implant in your jawbone.
 As you chew and bite with your new tooth, you will stimulate the bone, which helps to prevent the bone from shrinking.
 Suppose the teeth you consider replacing are visible teeth, such as your front tooth.
 In that case, the American Dental Association advises that you go for implants because it has a more natural look than a dental bridge.
 This is great for a more attractive smile.

 If you are looking for the best treatment for your missing tooth, check out the pros and cons of dental bridges or dental implants compared.